Vladimir Bukovsky’s student years

 Vladimir Bukovsky’s education has been conducted mostly in Soviet prisons, labor camps and insane asylums were he has spent 12 of his 37 years and undoubtedly would have remained had he not found himself, one surprising day in 1976, wearing civilian clothes for the first time in six years and being bundled into an aircraft for Switzerland.
 He had, had he learned en route, been exchanged for the Chilean Communist Luis Corvalan.

 Bukovsky’s mother, sister and nephew also were expelled and live in Zurich where the nephew, now 15, is being treated for cancer.
-Bukovsky is a second-year biology students specialized in the psychology of the brain, a suitable subject for a man who had been diagnosed as suffering from a disease invented for dissidents, sluggish schizophrenia.
+Bukovsky is a second-year biology student specialized in the psychology of the brain.
 Even as a boy, his instinctive distrust of the regime led him to the sciences: “I hated the humanities — history, literature, even geography — because they were so saturated with ideology that there was nothing left”.

 Bukovsky is sturdy and genial, fluent in English from reading Dickens and James Fenimore Cooper in jail, and very relaxed for a man whose life is so full of purpose.
 In earlier times, his first thought each time he was released was to accomplish all he could — “cramming 25 hours into 24, stretching a week to a month” — before, inevitably, he would be arrested again.